angusfretwell/angusfretwell.github.io/_posts/2016-04-03-deploying-craft-with-dokku.markdown

 Before we can deploy our Craft site with Dokku, there's a few changes we'll need to make.
 Note that I'm assuming you have a fairly generic setup, with a /craft directory containing the application and your templates, and a /public directory containing the index.php and .htaccess files.
 If this isn't the case, you should be able to appropriate the following steps for your project's structure.

 Firstly, we need to tell Buildstep to install some PHP extensions that are required by Craft.
-This is done by create a composer.json file in the root of the repository.
+This is done by creating a composer.json file in the root of the repository.
 We'll also specify a PHP version to use:

 ```json
 {